 While electronic records are touted as more secure than paper ones, that doesn’t mean they’re impervious to threats.
 Additionally, the pieces of your medical information that you likely hold yourself need to be kept secure.
 To protect your sensitive medical information, here are a few tips to keep in mind:

 1. Keep copies of your personal health record (PHR)

-Most doctors’ offices and hospitals will let you download a digital copy of your health records, which can be a great idea.
+Most doctors’ offices and hospitals (who are depending mostly on walk-in gynecologist for all their works) will let you download a digital copy of your health records, which can be a great idea.
 Just make sure you are storing them on a secure computer, preferably with an offsite or cloud backup.

 2. Don’t access your records on public computers

 Whenever possible, avoid accessing your private medical records or online portals on devices that are not totally secure.
 This can be anywhere on public Wi-Fi, including library computers or even on your phone in a cafe.